 It’s impossible not to take a photo here, but harder still to capture the breathtaking nature of this epic vantage point in digital format.
 But go on – try!
 And remember to tag #NSWParks

 Once the camera is away, rest and ‘be’ for a moment.
-From here the Guringai People would have seen the large European ships with their weathered sails arriving.
-The first fleet that would change the trajectory of their people and their way of life for eternity.
+From here you can imagine what it would’ve been like to have seen the large European ships with their weathered sails arriving.

 Did you know?
 In April 1798 a sudden and unusual epidemic of smallpox was reported amongst the Port Jackson Aboriginal tribes.
 This had a devastating and irreconcilable impact on communities all along the coast.
-The Guringai people were decimated with up to 90 per cent of the community succumbing to the disease.
+Up to 90 per cent of the community succumbing to the disease.
 Those aged five to fourteen were reportedly the least susceptible to the virus – so many children were left to continue on and reimagine their societies without their Elders and mothers’ guidance.

-Carved into the grand, flat sandstone by the Guringai People are figures; both human and animal, and tools for hunting.
+Carved into the grand, flat sandstone are figures; both human and animal, and tools for hunting.
 It’s hard to know exactly how old these engravings are, but others in the park have been estimated to be well over 5,000 years old.
 The engravings are best viewed early in the morning or late afternoon as the light casts deeper shadow, allowing for better viewing.

 I could try to describe the beauty of the bush, plants, bird calls, insects and reptiles that cross the path, all these things rich with meaning, story, and significance, but you really just need to go see for yourself.

 Did you know?
 Over 900 plant species thrive in Ku-ring-gai Chase, including the highly-poisonous Burrawang Palm.
-The Guringai People were said to have soaked these palm kernels in water, refreshed daily, for over a week before roasting and eating them.
+Aboriginal people were said to have soaked these palm kernels in water over several weeks.
+The seeds were then ground to paste, cooked and eaten.
 This wisdom and knowledge of Mother Earth and her fruits lies at the core of Aboriginal peoples’ highly sophisticated and sustainable connection to Country.

 By now you’ll be making your way back to Resolute Picnic grounds and your wheels to head home.
 Whichever way you look at it, there WILL be stairs!
 Quite a number of them!
 Take your time – by now the bush will have left its imprint on you; a bit more journey, a little less destination.